othmen30/My-Tutorials/Tuto 04 - How To Install and Use Docker on Ubuntu 20.04.md

 To follow this tutorial, you will need the following:

-- **One Ubuntu 20.04 server set up by following the Ubuntu 20.04 initial server setup guide, including a sudo non-root user and a firewall.**
+- **One Ubuntu 20.04 server set up by following the Ubuntu 20.04 [initial server setup guide](https://github.com/othmen30/Tutorials/blob/master/Tuto%2001%20-%20Initial%20Server%20Setup%20with%20Ubuntu%2020.04%20(DigitalOcean).md), including a sudo non-root user and a firewall.**
 - **An account on Docker Hub if you wish to create your own images and push them to Docker Hub, as shown in Steps 7 and 8.**

 ## Step 1 — Installing Docker